 ECC DRAMs are pin-compatible to conventional DRAMs, thus they can also be put onto any memory-module PCB, lifting these modules to an unparalleled reliability.
 Any application taking DIMMs, SO-DIMMs, Mini DIMMs or other form factors can take advantage of the ECC protection, no matter if the CPU supports ECC or not.

 Memory modules typically are 64 or 72 bits wide and are made of multiple DRAMs (with x4 or x8 bit-width) running in parallel.
 Since every single ECC DRAM performs its own error-correction algorithm, a module built with ECC DRAMs can perform multiple data-verifications & corrections in parallel.
 Even 72 bit wide modules used on applications that perform ECC by the CPU would be able to add multiple levels of reliability.

 Any memory-module manufacturing company can build modules based on ECC DRAMs.
-Our distribution-partner Memphis Electronic produces memory-modules for the industry since over 20 years and has a portfolio of multiple hundreds different module-designs.
-Please contact them at email@example.com with your memory-module demands.
+Our distribution-partner Memphis Electronic produces memory-modules for the industry for many years and has a portfolio of multiple hundreds different module-designs.
+Please contact them at firstname.lastname@example.org with your memory-module demands.